Accelerating Reduction and Scan Using Tensor Core Units: Reduction Algorithm

-This section shows the formulation of warp-level reduction onto the \mpu when the segment size is $16$, $256$, and multiples of $16$ or $256$.
-Support for arbitrary segment sizes can be realized either by padding the input with zeros or by masking through the $P$ matrix.
-We find that padding introduces minimal overhead and is required in some cases to maintain the memory alignment imposed by the \mpu API.
+We introduce warp-level reduction first, since it is the building block for both block- and grid-level reductions.
+We formulate reduction using \mpus for segment sizes $16$, $256$, and multiples of $16$ and $256$.
+Support for arbitrary segment sizes can be supported either by padding the input with zeros or by masking the $P$ matrix.
+We find that padding introduces minimal overhead and is required in some cases to maintain the memory alignment imposed by the \mpu APIs.

-\subsubsection{Segment Size 16:}
+\subsubsection{Segment Size $16$:}